 This content requires HR Daily Premium membership.
 Log in below or sign up here.

-The "discrimination" events an employee complained about weren't linked to her autism and ADHD, but rather resulted from understandable concerns about her performance and behaviour, a tribunal has ruled.
+The events an employee claimed were discrimination weren't linked to her autism and ADHD, but rather resulted from managers' understandable concerns about her performance and behaviour, a tribunal has ruled.

-The employee wasn't "deliberately difficult or intransigent", he said, while noting "with the greatest respect to [the employee]" that neither was she "easy" to manage.
+The employee wasn't "deliberately difficult or intransigent", he said, while noting "with the greatest respect" that neither did it appear she was "easy" to manage.

 The Department of Health clinical nurse consultant claimed the employer and a nursing director discriminated against her because of her disability; namely her diagnoses of autism, ADHD, anxiety and an adjustment disorder...